MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 - Test end-to-end latencies in development, testing, and proof-of-concept environments.
 This test should take into account the actual experience of your users.
 It should consider factors like network conditions, end-user devices and the configuration of the deployed VMs.
 - Keep in mind that latency is only one aspect of connectivity with remote protocols.
 Bandwidth and user workload also affect your end-user experience.

-##### Assessment question

-How have you designed your overall network infrastructure for Azure Virtual Desktop to help ensure reliable and high-speed internet connectivity for geographically distributed clients while maintaining an acceptable latency threshold and prioritizing Azure Virtual Desktop traffic over other network traffic?

 ##### Recommendations

 - Use [Azure Virtual Desktop Experience Estimator](https://azure.microsoft.com/products/virtual-desktop/assessment) to gather estimated latency values.
 - Test latencies from your Azure virtual networks to your on-premises systems.

-##### Assessment question

-Do any of your clients use a virtual private network (VPN) to connect to your virtual network?

-##### Recommendations

-- For clients who use a point-to-site (P2S) VPN connection, use a split tunnel that's based on User Datagram Protocol (UDP).
+- Use a split tunnel that's based on User Datagram Protocol (UDP) for clients who use a point-to-site (P2S) VPN connection.
-- For on-site clients who use a VPN or Azure ExpressRoute, use Remote Desktop Protocol (RDP) Shortpath with a managed network.
+- Use Remote Desktop Protocol (RDP) Shortpath with a managed network for on-site clients who use a VPN or Azure ExpressRoute.

 ## On-premises connectivity (hybrid networking)